Joseph Weizenbaum

 Modern Relevance

-Weizenbaum's concerns map directly onto contemporary AI companions, mental-health chatbots, customer-service agents, AI tutors, legal assistants, and synthetic personas.
+As of June 16, 2026, Weizenbaum's concerns map directly onto AI companions, mental-health chatbots, customer-service agents, AI tutors, legal assistants, workplace assistants, and synthetic personas.
 Modern systems are far more fluent than ELIZA, but the social mechanism is familiar: language invites projection.

-Large language models intensify the problem because they can maintain context, imitate styles, personalize responses, and produce long explanations.
+Large language models intensify the problem because they can maintain context, imitate styles, personalize responses, remember prior conversations, and produce long explanations.
 The user no longer sees a simple reflection machine.
-They see apparent attention, memory, and emotional attunement.
+They may see apparent attention, memory, emotional attunement, and expertise.

 For AI governance, Weizenbaum supplies an early rule: do not let simulation erase role boundaries.
 A machine can imitate a listener without being accountable as a listener.
 It can imitate judgment without bearing responsibility for judgment.